JessonChan/jsun/README.md

 # jsun
-this is a go json tool like encode/json but allow you to use camel and underScore name style
+this is a go json tool like encode/json but allow you to use camelName/CamelName or under_score name style